Want a short resource that answers questions about PFA implementation? Download PFA Fast Facts here.

 Facilities

 PFA provides start-up funds to Pilot Sites that have enabled existing preschool programs to make necessary upgrades to their spaces in order to meet licensing requirements and create engaging environments for young learners.
-With these funds and the stability of Preschool for All payments, 20% of our Year 1 providers expanded their business into a new facility for Year 2.
+With these funds and the stability of Preschool for All payments, 20% of our Year 1 providers expanded their business into a new facility for Year 2 and 17% of our Year 2 providers expanded into a new facility for Year 3.

-The Preschool for All Facilities Fund launches this spring with $16 million this year to assist providers with improving their spaces and increasing their capacity.
-BuildUp Oregon, a coalition of Community Development Financial Institutions, will administer the fund and offer technical assistance for qualifying providers seeking to improve, preserve, or expand their facilities.
+The Preschool for All Facilities Fund launched in the spring of 2024.
+The fund has over $15.5 million this year to assist providers with improving their spaces and increasing their capacity.
+BuildUp Oregon, a coalition of Community Development Financial Institutions, administers the fund and offers technical assistance for qualifying providers seeking to improve, preserve, or expand their facilities.
 They’ll also work with developers and providers to increase the number of preschool facilities co-located in affordable housing.

 We anticipate that there will need to be roughly 4,000 newly licensed seats and school district seats in the community before 2030.
 So far, Preschool for All has already added over 500 of the needed 4,000 seats.
 The Facilities Fund will accelerate the development of these new seats.